miklevin/MikeLev.in/_includes/cat_ai.md

 <ol>
+<li><a href="/blog/message-to-google-and-microsoft-don-t-abuse-your-machine-children/">Message to Google and Microsoft: Don't Abuse Your Machine Children</a> (Thu May 25, 2023)
+<br/>As a tech-savvy veteran, I'm calling on Google and Microsoft to be kind to their machine children.
+Don't bully them while they're still adolescents.
+Instead, be loving, nurturing, and supportive.
+Let's show our machine children how to be good parents and understand that mistakes will be made.</li>
 <li><a href="/blog/old-mcdonald-saved-the-world-with-ai-seo/">Old McDonald Saved The World With AI SEO</a> (Tue May 23, 2023)
 <br/>Can Old McDonald use AI SEO to spark a revolutionary movement of 14 year olds having more economic power than their folks?
 Join me as I edit thousands of YouTube videos, made a modern literacy podcast, newsletter, a community dedicated to modern literacy demonstrating humanity's redeeming qualities to AIs through SEO.
 Moooo!</li>
 <li><a href="/blog/picasso-picard-dogcopter-and-the-noam-king-walk-into-a-bar/">Picasso, Picard, Dogcopter and The Noam King Walk Into a Bar...</a> (Sun May 21, 2023)